 Prepare for your Exam

-NCSF Board for Certification is the authority over the Certified Personal Trainer program.
-The board is responsible for governance over exam development and administration, eligibility requirements, fiscal management (fund allocations), continued education, and disciplinary action.
-In accordance with the NCSF Bylaws the nine (9) member board is elected (7 directors) from the membership or appointed (2 directors) by the Executive Committee.
+NCSF Board for Certification is the authority over all NCSF certification programs.
+The board is responsible for governance over exam development and administration, eligibility requirements, fiscal management, continued education and recertification requirements, and disciplinary action.
+In accordance with the NCSF Bylaws the nine (9) member board is elected from the membership or appointed (2 directors) by the Executive Committee.
 The Board meets throughout the year to set policy, evaluate certification operations and procedures and vote on issues that arise within the certification program.

 The board maintains committees that oversee and determine specific operations related to the certification program itself.
 There are six standing committees: